 Positive and negative space are two of the most crucial tools at your disposal as a photographer.
 They impact the emotional feel of a photo, which is more important than anything else.

 Some photos have more negative space, making them comparatively empty.
 Others are filled with positive space, resulting in a crowded composition.
 (Certain images, of course, strike a balance, and they don’t fall clearly in either direction.)

-- Understanding Composition: Beyond the Rule of Thirds (This article goes into much more detail about composition, one of the most important parts of photography.)
+- Composition Tips for Beginners (This article goes into much more detail about composition, one of the most important parts of photography.)

 - How Light Creates Emotion in Photography (Positive and negative space affect the emotions of your photos.
 So does light — to an even greater degree.)